earthly/website/blog/_posts/2023-03-02-django-signals.md

 In addition, we discussed two ways of connecting signals with receiver functions.
 You also learned how signals like `post_init`, `pre_init`, `pre_save`, `post_save`, `pre_delete` and `post_delete` work with their examples.
 This led us to the discussion about the signal disconnection method which is the `disconnect()` and how it can be applied.

 Lastly, you developed a real-world application feature that showed you how to work with signals and threading to send emails.
-As a next step, try exploring more about [Django signals] (<https://docs.djangoproject.com/en/4.1/topics/signals/>).
+As a next step, try exploring more about [Django signals](https://docs.djangoproject.com/en/4.1/topics/signals/).

 {% include cta/cta1.html %}